Gwilliams History, Family Crest & Coats of Arms

 Early Notables of the Gwilliams family (pre 1700)

-Another 33 words (2 lines of text) are included under the topic Early Gwilliams Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Gwilliams Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gwilliams family

 Contemporary Notables of the name Gwilliams (post 1700)

 - Dianna Lynn Gwilliams (b.
 1957), American cleric, Dean of Guildford (2013-)

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print